kaaveland/kaaveland.github.io/content/projects.md

   to alternatives like [fsspec/adlfs](https://github.com/fsspec/adlfs/)
 - [advent-of-code-rs](https://github.com/kaaveland/advent-of-code-rs) are my Advent of Code solutions in Rust.
 I've finished many of the seasons and I try to make the solutions run fast.
+- [kollektivkart](https://kollektivkart.arktekk.no) is map visualization of where public transit in Norway gets delayed.
+The source code is available at [github](https://github.com/kaaveland/bus-eta).